 Summary

-As industry requirements develop, and if they direct a solution to utilize existing authoritative and neutrally administered database systems to support IP routing and interconnection information exchange, the capabilities of BIRRDS/LERG and NPAC database systems and their existing processes can be leveraged and enhanced to meet this need.
+As industry requirements develop, and if they direct a solution to utilize existing database systems to support IP routing and interconnection information exchange, the capabilities of BIRRDS/LERG and NPAC database systems and their existing processes can be leveraged and enhanced to meet this need.
 There are several advantages for utilizing the existing database systems and infrastructure to support IP routing and interconnection.
 In particular, and at a minimum, this approach:

 Retains egress routing policy at the originating provider and allows QoS, least cost routing and other operational and commercial considerations to continue to play a role in determining primary and alternate routes for interconnection.